“The first concern of a genuine and appropriate educational method is the EDUCATION OF THE HEART of man, just as God made it...”

 Julie has many years of experience working as an Educational Assistant in elementary and high schools in Ottawa.
 She has previously served as a classroom assistant in the Preschool Program at Lejeune School and is pleased to serve as Assistant in the Elementary Enrichment Program.

 Fr.
 Matthew Chojna

 Associate Priest, Elementary Program

-Pastor of St. Michael Parish in Corkery and St. Peter Celestine Parish in Pakenham in the Archdiocese of Ottawa-Cornwall.
+Pastor of St. Michael Parish in Corkery and St. Peter Celestine Parish in Pakenham in the Archdiocese of Ottawa-Cornwall, and a chaplain of the Spiritual Motherhood of Priests.
 Fr.
-Matthew desires to be involved in the formative education of the young, and is pleased to visit the class regularly and preside the school Masses.
+Matthew has a great desire to be involved in the formative education of the young, and is pleased to visit the class regularly and preside the school Masses.

 Teaching Assistant, Elementary Program